ncperdomo/FICORO_GNSS/README.md

 		3. Derive uncertainties for each velocity component, taking the median value of stations within a $0.01^\circ$ (1.11 km) radius.

 		4. Save the combined velocity field data and plot velocity maps.

+7. **Manual filtering**: Remove outliers based on geographical coordinates and radii, generating cleaned data files and logs of removed stations.
+The script uses parallel processing to handle multiple input velocity fields in diferent reference frames efficiently.

 ---